 Impact of doing the thing right

 Many teams feel forced to do the thing right at the cost of doing the right thing.
 Lack of freedom to safely challenge, and potentially disregard, mandated ways of working can result in many to suffer in silence.
 It often leads to poor morale, disillusionment, unmet team objectives, and delay.

-A less harrowing, yet universal occurrence in many organisations are mandated frameworks and procedures.
-Often these are deemed by those outside the team as necessary yet were never, or are no longer, fit-for-purpose.
+A less harrowing, yet a universal occurrence in many organisations are mandated frameworks and procedures.
+Often these are deemed by outsiders as necessary.
+However, these mandates were never, or are no longer, fit-for-purpose.
 For example a heavyweight PMO process, or an inappropriate compliance regime mandated by distant policymakers, or an inflexible and protracted delivery lifecycle.